EU states warn of risks to vaccination credibility as Pfizer slows supplies

 Pfizer, which is trying to deliver millions of doses at a breakneck pace to curb a pandemic that has already killed nearly 2 million people, said its changes would “provide a significant increase in doses in late February and March”.

+“We will be back to the original schedule of deliveries to the European Union beginning the week of Jan.
+25, with increased delivery beginning the week of Feb.
+15,” BioNTech said in a statement.

+The changes will help the companies deliver the fully committed quantity of doses in the first quarter and more in the second quarter, the company said.

-Neither the company nor the EU have indicated how many doses are expected in the first quarter.
+Neither the companies nor the EU have said how many doses are expected in the first quarter.

 A second EU source told Reuters that in another EU internal meeting with diplomats on Wednesday, an EU Commission official said deliveries would be limited at least until March, with production set to be ramped up in earnest only by September.